How SEO agencies structure AI-readable client pages

 Recommended structure

-6. Finish with one CTA only so the route does not split into competing next steps
+- Finish with one CTA only so the buyer has a clear next action

 Writing rules